KostromDan/Crash-Assistant/articles/asbestosstar.md

         - Mod part of code is just implemented the same way as in Crash Assistant.
           He heavily inspired on my code, while ~~developing~~ vibe coding his `own idea`.
           It's just the same implementation.
-          But he resists these facts, and not saying which project they copied anywhere.
+          But he resists these facts, and not saying which project they copied/inspired anywhere.

 - `DRM, Malware mod, project reports`:
     - Project reports:
-      Yes, I see bad thing: I report it.
-And I spent on it like not more than 2 hours at all, despite them saying "Weeks".
+      Yes, I see a bad thing: I report it.
+And I spent on it like not more than 2 hours at all, despite them saying "weeks".
     - Report reasons:
         1) They did TLauncher advertising on CurseForge: I reported it.
 They were taken down.
         2) They were uploading logs to TLauncher criminal servers, with uncensored access tokens,